c-h-david/rapid-hub/docs/index.md

 ## About RAPID

-The Routing Application for Parallel computatIon of Discharge (RAPID) is a river routing model that computes flow and volume of water in river networks.
+The Routing Application for Parallel computatIon of Discharge (RAPID) is a river network routing model.
+Given external inflow to rivers, this model can compute the flow of water everywhere in river networks made out of many thousands of reaches.
 Using a matrix version of the Muskingum method, RAPID can be adapted to any river network with basic connectivity information.

 **Open Source & Free**
 RAPID is available under the Berkeley Software Distribution 3-clause license, making it free for academic and commercial use.